8.1% of the adult population are current smokers

 in Kenya

-In Kenya is legal to purchase nicotine without prescription to using NRT.
-Advertising NRT is allowed.
+In Kenya it is legal to purchase nicotine without using NRT prescription.
+Advertising of NRT is allowed.
 You can buy NRT in Pharmacy.

 Snus